joshallenit/gh-stacked-diff/README.md

 - **CommitSummaryCleaned** - Summary line of the commit message without spaces or special characters
 - **CommitSummaryWithoutTicket** - Summary line of the commit message without the prefix of the ticket number

+To change a template, copy the default from [cmd/config/] into `~/.stacked-diff-workflow/` and modify.

 #### replace-commit

 Reset the main branch with the squashed contents of the given commits associated branch.
 Sometimes you might want to switch to a feature branch and make changes to it (rebase, amend).
 With this script you can then ensure that your `main` branch is up to date.